fikayo-sanni/ductape-docs/docs/SDK/products/product-instance.md

 const productBuilder = await ductape.getProductBuilder(); // initialize productBuilder

-export const product = await appBuilder.initializeProductByTag(product_tag); // fetch product instance by id
+export const product = await productBuilder.initializeProductByTag(product_tag); // fetch product instance by id

 ```

-This provides an interface to the appBuilder class and makes it available
+This provides an interface to the productBuilder class and makes it available